 You’ll receive payments starting on the sixth whole month after your disability begins.

 You can collect payments through direct deposit or have them loaded onto a debit card.
 Your benefits will come through on a Wednesday.
 Depending on your birth date, you might get your payments on the second, third, or fourth Wednesday of the month.

 Although there is a waiting period, you should apply for benefits as soon as possible.
 There is no waiting period for when you can file a claim.
 Some conditions are severe enough to get nearly-automatic approval.

 The SSA has a specific process for evaluating SSDI applications.
-They will ask a series of questions to see if you’re fully disabled:
+First, they will ask a series of questions to see if you’re fully disabled:

 Are You Currently Working?

-If you are working and earning more than a certain amount, you will not qualify.
-You must not be engaging in substantial gainful activity (SGA).
+If you work and earn more than a certain amount, you will not qualify.
+In addition, you must not be engaging in substantial gainful activity (SGA).